Slow pace of rail recovery stirs fear of future woes

 Since an April 10 hearing on rail service, the STB has issued several orders, primarily involving CP and BNSF.
 The most recent directive, issued in June, required the two railways to publicly file their plans to resolve their backlog on grain orders and provide a weekly update on grain car service.
 It declined to comment on complaints or its plans.

-Earlier this month, the Canadian government ordered Canadian National Railway Co (CNR.TO) (CNI.N) and CP to further boost regulated grain shipments, in an effort to prevent a repeat of last season's backlog.
+Earlier this month, the Canadian government ordered Canadian National Railway Co and CP to further boost regulated grain shipments, in an effort to prevent a repeat of last season's backlog.

 Recent University of Minnesota data showed that transportation bottlenecks cost the state’s soybean, corn and spring wheat farmers nearly $100 million between March and May.

-United Parcel Service Inc (UPS.N), the world's largest courier company, said that "very poor" railroad performance last quarter raised its costs.
+United Parcel Service Inc, the world's largest courier company, said that "very poor" railroad performance last quarter raised its costs.
 Even passenger service Amtrak has been affected, with some of the trains it runs on Class 1 tracks falling far behind schedule.

 Canada's biggest rails, CN and CP, operated their trains at speeds 4.7 percent and 3 percent slower in the second quarter than year-ago levels respectively, better than most U.S. rivals.